DS-100/DS-100.github.io/sp17/syllabus.md

 ### Clustering and the EM [Yu]

-This lecture explores unsupervised learning techniques to aid in exploratory data analysis.
-In this lecture we will cover mixture of guassians and th EM algorithm.
+This lecture will continue to cover EM and more general mixed membership clustering techniques.

+{% include syllabus_entry end=true %}

+{% include syllabus_entry dates=dates %}

+### Map-Reduce, Spark, and Big Data [Gonzalez]

+In this lecture we will introduce the Map-Reduce model of distributed computation and then dive into the Apache Spark Map-Reduce system developed at Berkeley.
+We will talk about how to use the computational frameworks to scale data processing.

 #### Homework 6 Due